marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/atomicfetchxor.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: ATOMIC_FETCH_XOR, Atomic subroutine, XOR with fetch

 .. _atomic_fetch_xor:

-.. index:: ATOMIC_FETCH_XOR

-.. index:: Atomic subroutine, XOR with fetch

 ATOMIC_FETCH_XOR --- Atomic bitwise XOR operation with prior fetch
 ******************************************************************